rusucosmin/ntp/README.md

   c.
 Add plot for the probability of the number of stops of flights
   d.
 Plot Clustering coefficient

+*Proposition*: for data interpretation look at whether the data indicates that flight routes data indicates that it is a random network (even if we know it won't match) and to check for the scale free network property.

 ## Install

 ```